 Extension of the permit

 After the first year, the residence permit may be extended by applying to the Dutch government’s self-employment scheme.
 The startup entrepreneur must receive a statement from the startup facilitator.
 Or they must meet the standard requirements applicable to the self-employment scheme.
-For an overview of these requirements, please consult the IND website.
+For an overview of these requirements, please consult the Immigration and Naturalisation Services (IND) website.

 The webinar consists of four parts: